09Srinivas2005/Capsule-Endoscopy-Multi-classification-via-Gated-Attention-and-Wavelet-Transformations/README.md

 # Capsule-Endoscopy-Multi-classification-via-Gated-Attention-and-Wavelet-Transformations
 This repository implements a novel deep learning model for automatic classification of gastrointestinal abnormalities in VCE frames.
 It integrates Omni-Dimensional Gated Attention and wavelet transformation into a modified ResNet18-based deep encoder-decoder architecture, enabling intricate multi-level feature extraction.

+This work secured 27th rank in the Capsule Vision 2024 challenge

 ## Report
 The report detailing the Capsule Endoscopy Multi-classification via Gated Attention and Wavelet Transformations is available [here](report.pdf).